Combinatorial mutagenesis of N-terminal sequences reveals unexpected and expanded stability determinants of the Escherichia coli N-degron pathway

 Abstract

-Although it is known that penultimate N-terminal residues can influence protein stability by the N-degron pathway, there has not been a comprehensive effort to document nor predict these effects for natural and synthetic sequences in prokaryotes.
-Here, we present the deepest sequence coverage screen of the bacterial N-degron pathway using combinatorial site-saturation mutagenesis, fluorescence-activated cell sorting (FACS), and next-generation sequencing (NGS).
-Our results reveal new categories of exceptions and nuance to the N-degron pathway observed in bulk and context-specific analyses.
-For example, we find cases where penultimate residues can reinforce or shift the stability expected based only on the identity of position 1 (P1).
-We observe lowered stability for P2-P5 motifs rich in bulky residues and Gln as well as heightened stability for P2-P5 motifs rich in negatively charged residues, Gly, and Pro, particularly when these residues are at P2.
-We find that P1 Cys can be a component of an N-degron in a sequence-specific manner.
-Furthermore, we employ machine learning to predict protein stability, identifying several motifs with unexpected fates.
-Our work expands the sequence determinants of the bacterial N-degron pathway with unprecedented granularity, providing a set of sequence guidelines for proteomic investigation and protein engineering.
+Although it is known that residues near the N-terminus can influence protein stability, there has not been a comprehensive effort to document how these penultimate residues impact protein stability in prokaryotes.
+Here, we utilize combinatorial mutagenesis, cell sorting, and next generation sequencing to perform the deepest sequence coverage screen of the bacterial N-degron pathway of proteolysis.
+We present nuance and exceptions to the N-terminus (P1) functioning as a primary stability determinant.
+We reveal stability contributions for P2-P5 motifs, including lowered stability for clustered bulky residues and Gln, and heightened stability for negatively charged residues, Pro, and Gly.
+We find that P1 Cys can be an N-degron component in a sequence-specific manner.
+Furthermore, we employ stability-predictive machine learning to identify motifs with unexpected fates.
+Our work expands the stability determinants of the N-degron pathway with unprecedented granularity, serving as a resource for N-degron identification, N-degron design, and future molecular basis elucidation.

 Article activity feed